ourhalcyondays/personalsite/content/project/pokedata/index.md

 ## 💭 IV.
 Closing Thoughts (Conclusions)

-One limitation of this small project was that
+One limitation of this small project was that I didn't have fine control over some aspects of the plot, such as the labels (which sometimes overlapped and created a cluttered, hard-to-read plot).
+I had to cheat a little to fix other things about the design in photoshop.

 That said, the goals of this project were to learn how to create bubble plots in R using base functions and to dip my toes into data visualization while having some fun!
 Indeed, I learned a lot about using the R base functions to plot.
-Next, I think I will explore more advanced data visualization using packages like ggplot2 to have finer control over the visual components and geoms of the plot.
+Next, I think I will explore more advanced data visualization using packages like ggplot2 to have more control over the visual components and geoms of the plot.
+Perhaps I'll get good enough to drop the Photoshop from the design process!

 View the full project showcase [here](https://drive.google.com/file/d/1B8QKEv7qYHDjeFvE7utj7S78SUMZ5vzz/view?usp=sharing)!
 {{< figure src="Pokedata Cover.png" caption="A sneak peek at the full showcase!" >}}